archinetai/vat-pytorch/README.md

             input_shape = attention_mask.shape,
             device = attention_mask.device
         ) # (b, 1, 1, s)

-    def set_start_layer(self, layer: int):
-        """ Sets the start layer for all subsequent forward passes """ self.start_layer = layer
 ```
 The function `set_attention_mask` is used to fix the attention mask for all subsequent forward calls, this is necessary if we want to use a mask using any VAT loss.
-The function `set_start_layer` is necessary only if we are using `ALICEPPLoss` since the loss function needs a way to change the start layer internally.
+The parameter `start_layer` in the forward function is necessary only if we are using `ALICEPPLoss` since the loss function needs a way to change the start layer internally.

 ### SMART